brandur/sorg/content/drafts/mongodb.md

 In practice, that means you can do a lot of useful things:

-* By adding a uniqueness constraint, you can guarantee that two accounts cannot be created with the same email address, even if two requests try to do so simultaneously.
+* By adding a uniqueness constraint, you can guarantee that a user's credit card is never double-charged for the same purchase even if they accidentally clicked the "Submit" button on the purchase form twice.
 * Say that any single account owns many apps.
 By using a foreign key constraint with `ON DELETE CASCADE`, you can guarantee that no app will ever be orphaned if its parent account is deleted.